pippinbarr/lets-prototype-workshop/README.md

 - How easy did you find it to succinctly express what your prototype is meant to convey?
 - And does it convey that? *How* does it?
-- What does your myth/experience teach you about your materials?
+- What does your myth/experience teach you about your materials (the form)?
-- What do your materials teach your about your myth/experience?
+- What do your materials teach you about your myth/experience?
 - Is your prototype "the same as" a written account or animation of the myth?
 Why?

 These are *not the only questions* to think about.